Ages – Whitemarsh House serves individuals, 18 years or older. Currently the population ages range from 41 to 70 years old.

 5. Payer Sources

 Pennsylvania Medicaid Waiver, Private Pay, Liens on Litigation (As vetted by Whitemarsh House attorneys), Private Trusts and Settlements, Private Insurance that is permissible in a Personal Care Home that is not a licensed nursing or hospital facility.
 This licensure designation eliminates the use of many medical insurance policies, but it does permit Pennsylvania No-Fault, New Jersey No-Fault, Michigan No-Fault and other automotive No-Fault policies as well as Workers Compensation and the Pennsylvania Catastrophic Head Injury Fund.
-Under certain contracts, Pennsylvania Department of Vocational Services may serve as a payor and extra-contractual Veterans Administration (VA) and Department of Defense (DOD) arrangements can be made, though the facility does not currently have residents funded by the VA or DOD.
+Under certain contracts, Pennsylvania Department of Vocational Services may serve as a payer and extra-contractual Veterans Administration (VA) and Department of Defense (DOD) arrangements can be made, though the facility does not currently have residents funded by the VA or DOD.

 Fees vary with individual needs and programming.